Environmental Protection Agency (EPA).

-As noted in section IV.B, CWA section 304(m)(1)(A) requires EPA to publish a Plan every two years that establishes a schedule for the annual review and revision, in accordance with section 304(b), of the effluent guidelines that EPA has promulgated under that section.
+As noted in section IV.B, CWA section 304(m)(1)(A) requires EPA to publish a Plan every two years that establishes a schedule for the annual review and revision, in accordance with section 304(b), of the effluent guidelines that EPA has promulgated under that Start Printed Page 66303section.
 This final 2010 Plan announces EPA's schedule for performing its section 304(b) reviews in 2011.

 The schedule is as follows: EPA will coordinate its annual review of existing effluent guidelines with its publication of the preliminary and final Plans under CWA section 304(m).
 In other words, in odd-numbered years, EPA intends to complete its annual review upon publication of the preliminary Plan that EPA must publish for public review and comment under CWA section 304(m)(2).
 In even-numbered years, EPA intends to complete its annual review upon the publication of the final Plan.
 EPA's 2010 annual review is the review cycle ending upon the publication of this final 2010 Plan.